karlijnd/reproducible-code-course/README.md

 For the purpose of the course, I've already added the data needed to the `data/`-folder (otherwise you'd need to download a 42GB file).
 The file `data/raw/LFM-1b/LFM-1b_LEs.txt` now only contains 50.000 lines as opposed to the original 1.088.161.692 lines (hence the '1b' in the filename).

+NOTE FOR COURSE REPRODUCERS: ONLY `src/generate_mtrx.py` HAS BEEN REVIEWED (PARTLY), DO NOT LOOK AT THE OTHER CODE.

 ### OPTIONAL: start virtual environment for python3.10

     # Make sure you have a working version of python3.10 installed